-If you give reminders, your teammates will play better.
 However, reminders are only useful before they’re needed.
-For example, if your teammate lets her player drain a three to put your opponent up by one and you run back down the court, yelling at your teammate for letting her player shoot, then you are not leading, you are complaining.
+For example, if your teammate lets his or her player score a three pointer to bring the other team into the lead and you yell at your teammate, then you are not leading or reminding, you are complaining.

-A good point guard will recognize a situation before it happens and give a reminder then.
+Great point guards recognize a situation before it happens and give reminders ahead of time.
 Instead of yelling at your teammate to get a hand up on the shooter after the shot is made, remind her at a dead ball, during a timeout or throughout the defensive possession.
-Now those reminders have a pretty good chance of affecting the play in your favor.

 Great floor leaders are in the habit of constantly giving relevant information to their teammates before they need it.